partitio/grpc-gateway/docs/_docs/cygwin.md

     go install

-to compile and install your grpc-gateway service into `$GOPATH/bin`.
+to compile and install your micro-gateway service into `$GOPATH/bin`.